single-cell-data/SOMA/rfcs/profiler.md

 ## Future Work

-This work is open ended as there is a chance to add more and more custom profilers to the system.
+This work is open-ended as there is a chance to add more and more custom profilers to the system.
 Also right now, we plan to use flamegraph to connect custom profilers and the generic main profiler.
 This can also be extended by using different intermediate formats or objects.

 ## Open Sourcing Strategy